OCCC’s SBDC to present Childcare Business Workshop

 “The tight labor market we’ve seen in recent months is unprecedented,” said Misty Lambrecht, OCCC’s Small Business Management Coordinator and the creator of the childcare series.
 “There are myriad reasons for the difficulties local employers have had in finding and keeping good employees.
 One of these reasons, though, is the paucity of quality childcare – a shortage exacerbated by the pandemic.
 If this workshop can help launch even one home-based childcare business, that could mean as many as 10 workers could return to their jobs, secure in the knowledge that their children are safe and secure.”

 The program features an in-depth session on regulations, finance, and licensure, led by guest presenters from Linn-Benton Community College.
-Participants will also register for an LBCC-hosted infant and child CPR/First Aid session, via independent study.
+Participants will also participate in an LBCC-hosted infant and child CPR/First Aid session.
 Two other sessions will feature general information about business formation, operations, marketing, and finances, led by Lambrecht.
 The remaining session focuses on insurance and legal considerations.
 Is childcare for you?
 Check out this one-page PDF!

 - 1 – Childcare Operators’ Fundamentals, with Jose Hernandez